aaronj1335/aaronj1335.github.com/_posts/2014-07-18-if-underscore-was-written-in-es6.md

 think so. i'll demonstrate why by discussing a couple issues with underscore's current implementation.

-now i'm not trying to get down on underscore. it's a great library &mdash; an inspired library. but this article is about how new features in es6 solve problems we've got today, and underscore provides a context with which a lot of us are familiar.
+now i'm not trying to hate on underscore. it's a great library &mdash; an inspired library. but this article is about how new features in es6 solve problems we've got today, and underscore provides a context with which a lot of us are familiar.